Director – Davy Chou – 2022 – France, Belgium, Germany, South Korea – Cert. 15 – 118m

 Nevertheless, she is determined to make her way in the world, and on her own terms.
 She emerges as an archetypal Korean anti-heroine, ultimately torn between prematurely leaving the hotel she’s booked for the night as a backpacker or sitting in the lobby playing Bach on the piano, at once asserting a sense of self through someone else’s art and a lone spirit, abandoned as she sees it by wider Korean society, whose place in the dark nooks and crannies of the world that she has carved out for herself remains dubious at best.

 As a character study, which is essentially what the film is, with its damaged protagonist who may not be entirely what she seems, it’s not a thousand miles from the work of Paul Schrader, whose The Master Gardener (2022) opens here shortly.

 And although the art direction and costume design are executed by Korean personnel, the majority of the crew is French, with the piece feeling, aside from elements of local colour, more European than Korean.
 Which is not to say that admirers of Korean cinema won’t warm to it, more that it’s something else, not exactly a fit with the usual Korean mindset, a little bit like all those immigrants to the US who became film directors and made Hollywood movies, and in doing so, showed us a country that many of its occupants could not have seen let alone portrayed.
 So it may be that the film will find its international audience not in the usual, Far East-obsessed crowd, but in a wider arthouse one more interested in foreign films or world cinema.

 For myself though, as a longtime admirer of East Asian movies, albeit one who watches many other types of cinema as well, I found it weirdly compelling.

-Return To Seoul is out in cinemas in the UK on Friday, May 5th.
+Return To Seoul is on MUBI from Friday, July 7th, following its release in cinemas in the UK on Friday, May 5th.